Menthalion/FateProvidence/README.md

 - ###### Overcome

-  Create a new or original fact / extra.
+  Create a new or original target.
 Lacking time and components / conditions influence difficulty.

   Restore the structure of / remove a condition on a target.